-Further to that stated in section 8.1.2.2(c) in the chapter "description of the corporation's business", the Company noted that the termination of the engagement with Maccabi and Leumit health funds is expected to result in a gradual reduction of the direct expenses with respect to the concluded activity, over a period of 3 years.
+Further to that stated in section 8.1.2.2(c) in the chapter "description of the corporation's business" in the periodic report for 2018, the Company noted that the termination of the engagement with Maccabi and Leumit health funds is expected to result in a gradual reduction of the direct expenses with respect to the discontinued activity, over a period of 3 years.
 Total direct expenses in 2018 with respect to the Maccabi and Leumit transactions amounted to a total of approximately NIS 18 million.
-Additionally, indirect expenses which had been attributed to the Maccabi and Leumit transactions, in the amount of approximately NIS 25 million, were re-allocated in 2019 to the various activities in Clal Insurance, mostly in the health segment.
+Additionally, indirect expenses which had been attributed to the Maccabi and Leumit transactions, in the amount of approximately NIS 25 million, were reallocated in 2019 to the various activities, mostly in the health segment.
 This allocation also affected the cash flow forecast, and increased the insurance reserves for 2018 in the individual health branch (which are calculated using the gross premium reserve method), in the amount of approximately NIS 14 million.

-The impact of the Maccabi and Leumit health funds transaction on the results for 2018 amounted to loss of approximately NIS 94 million and approximately NIS 8 million, respectively.
+In 2018, the impact of the Maccabi and Leumit health funds transaction on the results for 2018 amounted to loss of approximately NIS 94 million and of approximately NIS 8 million, respectively.
 The main components of loss in 2018 from the Maccabi and Leumit health funds transaction were due to the deficiency of investment income required to cover the increase in insurance liabilities, and the update to the actuarial model in the long-term care branch, inter alia, in light of the negative development in claims, and the implications due to the publication of the amendment to the provisions of the consolidated circular regarding the settlement of long-term care claims.

-During the reporting period, the impact of the Maccabi and Leumit health funds transaction amounted to loss of approximately NIS 21 million and profit of approximately NIS 3 million, respectively.
-During the current quarter, the impact of the Maccabi and Leumit health funds transaction was loss of approximately NIS 18 million and NIS 5 million, respectively.
+During the reporting period, the impact of the Maccabi and Leumit health funds transaction amounted to loss of approximately NIS 53 million and loss of approximately NIS 4 million, respectively.
+During the current quarter, the impact of the Maccabi and Leumit health funds transaction was loss of approximately NIS 32 million and NIS 7 million, respectively.